Vendor: SayPaper

 3. THE MOVIE JOURNAL: TRACING THE IMAGE

-4. THE CURIOUS LOOK: TRACING THE CULTURAL EXPERIENCE
+4. THE CURIOUS GAZE: TRACING CULTURAL EXPERIENCE

 Cross-cutting connections: how to link an exhibition to a book we are reading or a film we have just seen (creating that cultural network that makes the journal a living tool).

-We will immediately put into practice what we have learned by working on an exceptional case study, where the most refined literature meets auteur cinema :
+We will immediately put what we have learned into practice by working on an exceptional case study, where the most refined literature meets auteur cinema:

-He co-directs the writing and reading school Officina del racconto,
+She co-directs the writing and reading school Officina del racconto,

 We love to travel the world and bring home its beauty, stories, and values.